10+ Best Static Site Generators to Create Web Pages for Free

 Hugo is an open-source static site generator written in Go.
 It can swiftly turn Markdown content files into HTML files with customizable themes.
 You can easily put these HTML files online.

 It’s user-friendly and doesn’t require special permissions, databases, or external software.
-You can connect Hugo sites to cloud-based CMS tools like Netlify CMS, CloudCannon, or Forestry for non-technical content editors.
+You can connect Hugo sites to cloud-based CMS tools like Netlify CMS, CloudCannon, or Forestry, allowing non-technical content editors to manage content.

 Key Features

-- Robust Content Management: This Static site generator can handle limitless content types, menus, dynamic API-driven content, taxonomies, and other features, all without plugins.
+• Robust Content Management: This Static site generator can handle limitless content types, menus, dynamic API-driven content, taxonomies, and other features, all without the need for plugins.

-- Custom Outputs: The platform enables you to generate your content in various formats, such as JSON or AMP, and simplifies customizing these formats.
+• Custom Outputs: The platform enables you to generate your content in various formats, such as JSON or AMP, and simplifies the customization of these formats.

 Next.js

-Next.js is a web development framework made by the private firm Vercel, and it’s open-source.
+Next.js is a web development framework developed by the private firm Vercel and is open-source.
 It’s designed to facilitate the creation of React-based web applications, offering server-side rendering and generating static websites.
-It offers tools for data retrieval, dynamic API routing, streamlined builds, and more.
+It provides tools for data retrieval, dynamic API routing, streamlined builds, and more.

 Key Features

-- Route Handlers: You have the capability to craft personalized request handlers for a specific route by utilizing the Web Request and Response APIs.
+• Route Handlers: You can craft personalized request handlers for a specific route by utilizing the Web Request and Response APIs.

-- React Server Component: React and Next.js enable you to build hybrid web applications, where certain portions of your code can be rendered on the server or the client side.
-This section will give you insights into the distinctions among these rendering environments, strategies, and execution times.
+• React Server Component: React and Next.js enable you to build hybrid web applications, where certain portions of your code can be rendered on the server or the client side.
+This section provides insights into the distinctions among these rendering environments, strategies, and execution times.

-- Built-in CSS Support: This framework lets you bring CSS files into a JavaScript (JS) file using styled-jsx.
+• Built-in CSS Support: This framework enables you to import CSS files into a JavaScript (JS) file using styled-jsx.
 Because it offers styles for both the client and server sides, you’ll immediately see an established design when you visit a website.
 Next.js offers various options for styling your application, such as Global CSS, CSS Modules, Tailwind CSS, Sass, and CSS-in-JS.

-- Middleware: It permits you to execute code before a request finishes.
+• Middleware: It allows you to execute code before a request is completed.
 Subsequently, depending on the incoming request, you can alter the response by redirecting it, rewriting it, adjusting the request or response headers, or providing a direct response.

-- Hot Code Reloading: Next.js provides hot code reloading, which means that if you make any code changes, it refreshes the page rather than the entire application.
+• Hot Code Reloading: Next.js provides hot code reloading, which means that if you make any code changes, the page refreshes rather than the entire application.

 Gatsby